Are Leg Cramps Serious? PAD Symptoms & When to See Your Doctor

 Back to Articles

 Leg cramps are a common annoyance that most everyone experiences at some point in their life.
-For some people, painful leg cramps (often called charley horses) can disrupt their sleep (according to the Sleep Foundation, about 60% of people report experiencing leg cramps at night).
-Whether you have leg cramps during the day or night, leg cramps can often be treated with exercise (both during cramping episodes and during the day to prevent them).
+For some people, painful leg cramps (often called charley horses) can disrupt their sleep.
+According to the Sleep Foundation, about 60% of people report experiencing leg cramps at night.

 How to Stop Leg Cramps